Gaming

 Esports

-The best League of Legends players of all time
+Who are the best League of Legends players of all time?

 Since October 2009, League of Legends has captivated millions of players.
-The top players come together to compete and these seven are the best of the best.
+The top players come together to compete and these 10 are the best of the best.

 01